AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Wacom pen has limited functionality.
 - Fn keys.
 Most works with YogaSMC and Brightness keys, but several are missing, mostly Windows-only functions.
 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Apparently *Thinkpad* Yogas are not supported by YogaSMC.
-Consider remapping a key to disable keyboard.
+  - You can manually disable keyboard and touchpad (but not trackpoint, currently).
 - Thunderbolt
   - Controller appears in system and I can hotplug another monitor over TB/DP.
   - Requires further testing, but as I have no hardware to test, it remains an open issue.
-- Hibernation mode isn't working.
-Yet.

 ## ⚠️ Warnings

 Do not use Fn-4 without YogaSMC, it crashes the system.

 Resetting NVRAM is reported to **brick** certain Thinkpads with certain BIOS versions.
-Might be unrelated to this model, but better not to risk that.
+Might be completely unrelated to this model, but better not to risk that.

 ## 🚧 Remaining work

 - [ ] Fixing remaining Fn keys — if possible.
 - [ ] Fixing Yoga conversion — if possible.
 ClamshellMode?
-At least we can disable keyboard.
-- [ ] Increase max VRAM?
-- [ ] Recheck framebuffer configuration.
-Is everything there required?
+- [ ] Disabling trackpoint along with keyboard/trackpad.
 - [ ] Rechecking BIOS options.
-- [ ] Final cleaning and public repo.

 ## BIOS settings